kwikius/mixer_lang/README.md

 Expressions are assigned as if to an index of the array.
 Output indices start at 0. ( note: so output[0] will output to your traditional rc channel 1) The output expressions are then evaluated and updated periodically.

+For a standard mixer however outputs sfhould be floating point between -1 and 1.
+There is an open issue where an output represents an unsigned value such as a non reversible throttle, but outputs should be homogeneous or in other words it should be possible to switch the actuator channels without changing semantics.

+note that For a custom mixer outputs can have type integer boolean or float.
+This can be useful for debugging

 example: